Quasigraphs and skeletal partitions: The main result: a variant of the Skeletal Lemma

 \begin{xsubcase}{The quasigraph $\pi/\QQ$ is not acyclic.} Let $C$ be a cycle in $(\pi/\QQ)^*$ and suppose its exposure step is $(i,j)$, where $0 \leq i,j < \infty$.
 Let $e$ be a leading hyperedge of $C$.
 Note that each of the vertices of $\pi(e)$ is in a different class of the partition $\ptn\pi i j$, but both are contained in the same class $X$ of its predecessor.

 Since $e$ is contained in the cycle $C$ all of whose vertices are subsets of $X$, $\pi-e$ is connected on $X$.
 Thus, the assumptions of Lemma~\ref{l:stable-cycle} are satisfied (we use the current values of $e$ and $X$).
-It follows that $\pi-e\sqsupseteq \pi$; since $\sizee{\pi-e} < \sizee\pi$, $\pi-e$ has the desired properties. \end{xsubcase}
+It follows that $\pi \sqsubseteq \pi-e$; since $\pi-e$ uses fewer hyperedges than $\pi$, $\pi-e$ has the desired properties. \end{xsubcase}

 \begin{xsubcase}{There is $Q\in\QQ$ such that the induced subgraph of $\pi^*$ on $Q$ contains a cycle.} Let $C$ be a cycle in the induced subgraph of $\pi^*$ on $Q$, and let $e$ be a hyperedge such that $\pi(e)$ is an edge of $C$.
 Clearly, $\pi-e$ is connected on $Q$.
-By Lemma~\ref{l:stable-cycle}, $\pi-e\sqsupseteq\pi$.
+By Lemma~\ref{l:stable-cycle}, $\pi \sqsubseteq \pi-e$.
 Since $\pi-e$ uses fewer hyperedges than $\pi$ does, we are done. \end{xsubcase} \end{xcase} \end{proof}